Local Government Board: Auditing and accountability

 The board compiled and published financial summaries for each local authority annually.
 It also appointed district auditors and supplied such statistics as might be required by parliament.

 Abolition

-The Ministry of Health Act 1919 abolished the Local Government Board, and all of its powers and duties were transferred to a new department called the Ministry of Health, which also combined the duties of the Insurance Commissioners, the Welsh Insurance Commissioners, the medical duties of the Board of Education, the duties of the Privy Council under the Midwives Acts, and the powers of the Home Secretary in relation to the Children Act 1908.
+The Ministry of Health Act 1919 (9 & 10 Geo.
+5. c.
+19) abolished the Local Government Board, and all of its powers and duties were transferred to a new department called the Ministry of Health, which also combined the duties of the Insurance Commissioners, the Welsh Insurance Commissioners, the medical duties of the Board of Education, the duties of the Privy Council under the Midwives Acts, and the powers of the Home Secretary in relation to the Children Act 1908 (8 Edw.
+7. c.
+67).
 Most of the Local Government Board staff transferred to the new ministry.